 The law provides a simple and intuitive approach for the assessment of the efficiency of queuing systems.
-The concept is hugely significant for business operations because it states that the number of items in the queuing systems primarily depends on two key variables, and it is not affected by other factors such as the distribution of the service or service order.
+The concept is hugely significant for business operations because it states that the number of items in the queuing system primarily depends on two key variables and is not affected by other factors, such as the distribution of the service or service order.

-Little’s Law can only be used in queuing systems.
-Almost any queuing system and even any sub-system (think about the single teller in a supermarket) can be assessed using the law.
+Almost any queuing system and even any sub-system (think about a single teller in a supermarket) can be assessed using the law.
 In addition, the theorem can be applied in different fields, from running a small coffee shop to the maintenance of the operations of a military airbase.

 Origin of Little’s Law

-Massachusetts Institute of Technology (MIT) professor John Little developed Little’s Law in 1954.
-The initial publication of the law did not contain any proofs of the theorem.
-However, in 1961, Little published proof that there is no such situation when the described relationship does not hold.
-Little later received recognition for his works in operations research.
+Massachusetts Institute of Technology (MIT) professor, John Little, developed Little’s Law in 1954.
+The initial publication of the law did not contain any proof of the theorem.
+However, in 1961, Little published proof that there is no queuing situation where the described relationship does not hold.
+Little later received recognition for his work in operations research.

 Formula for Little’s Law